Can We Predict Before Executing Machine Learning Agents?: Agent Integration:

 \subsection{Method: The Predict-then-Verify Loop}

 We adopt \textbf{AIDE}~\cite{jiang2025aideaidrivenexplorationspace} as our backbone, building directly upon the tree-search architecture described in Section~\ref{sec:agent_paradigm}.

 We propose \textbf{\ours}, which re-engineers the Improvement stage into a conservative \textit{Predict-then-Verify} loop (Figure~\ref{fig:main}(e)) to bridge the Implementation Gap~\cite{zhu2025aiscientistsfailstrong}.
-The workflow proceeds through three key phases: (1) \textbf{High-Volume Generation}, where $m=10$ candidates are proposed in parallel to expand search width without execution costs; (2) \textbf{Confidence-Gated Pairwise Selection}, which utilizes a confidence gate ($c=0.7$) to ensure high-certainty selection; and (3) \textbf{Verification Execution}, where the Top-$k$ ($k=1$) candidate is physically verified to anchor the solution trajectory in execution feedback.
+The workflow proceeds through three key phases: (1) \textbf{High-Volume Generation}, where $m=10$ candidates are proposed in parallel to expand search width without execution costs; (2) \textbf{Confidence-Gated Pairwise Selection}, which utilizes a confidence gate ($c=0.7$) to ensure high-certainty selection; and (3) \textbf{Verification Execution}, where the Top-$k$ ($k=1$) candidate is physically verified to anchor the solution trajectory in execution feedback (see ablation study in Appendix~\ref{app:ablation_k}).